 Hormones can get disrupted due to caloric restriction, for instance, which can interfere with fertility and the menstrual cycle.

-To learn more, click to read the interplay between intermittent fasting and hormones and how to do intermittent fasting safely as a woman
+To learn more about the interplay between intermittent fasting and hormones, check out our guide on how to do intermittent fasting safely as a woman

 How to get started with an intermittent fasting keto diet